SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 - Use a hacksaw instead of shears to cut the wire and file the burrs off the corners to make them smooth for forming.

-• TWISTED COVER STRANDS - The outer strands must form over the wedge in an even pattern for uniform load distribution.
+• TWISTED OUTER STRANDS - The outer strands must form over the wedge in an even pattern for uniform load distribution.
 Twisted strands are impossible to form over the wedge.

 - Ensure the strands are straight and evenly spaced prior to forming.

-- Never let a strand slip into the slot of a wedge as this prevents the wedge from compressing on the core so it can't take a load.
+- Never let a strand slip into the slot of a wedge as this prevents the wedge from compressing around the core so it can't take a load.

 • CORE SHOW - Too much or too little core showing past the wedge can compromise the terminal efficiency.